srbhuyan/sdcn_p5_vehicle_detection_and_tracking/writeup_report.md

 ###Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.

 I am using the `hog()` function from the package `skimage.feature` to extract the HOG features from the training images.
-The  hog feature extraction code can be found in the function named `get_hog_features()` in lines 6 through 24 in the file `utils.py`.
+The  hog feature extraction code can be found in the function named `get_hog_features()` in lines 7 through 24 in the file `utils.py`.
 The parameters for the hog feature extraction are set in lines 103 through 106 in the file named `main.py`.

-To identify the correct parameters for HOG I started by reading in all the `vehicle` and `non-vehicle` images.
+To identify the correct parameters for HOG I started by reading in and analyzing random samples from the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]